kelseyneis/kelseyneis.github.io/_posts/2021-04-08-introduction.md

 ---
 layout: post
-title: "Introduction"
+title: "Recipes"
 ---

-Some introduction to the concept of creating work through intentional inefficiency
+## Shared Recipes of the Neis-Jobbagy family